How to Integrate Applications

 When a schedule is registered in SPIRAL, it is automatically registered in Google Calendar.

-With this automation, the entire team can check the latest schedule and quickly share it.
+With this automation, the entire team can check the latest schedule and share it quickly.

 For example, when each member registers a schedule, other members only need to check Google Calendar, making it easier to adjust schedules.

-This can help prevent double bookings and missed sharing.
+This may help prevent double bookings and missed sharing.

 By automating schedule management, you can avoid registration errors and reduce workload.

-As a result, staff can save the effort of manual input and proceed with their tasks smoothly.
+As a result, the person in charge can save the effort of manual input and proceed with tasks smoothly.

 How to Create a Flow for Integrating SPIRAL with Google Calendar

-This time, we will introduce the setup method for the following template: "Registering a schedule in Google Calendar with information registered in SPIRAL."
+This time, we will introduce the setting method for the following template: "Register a schedule in Google Calendar with information registered in SPIRAL."

-The process consists of 5 steps, so you can set it up in 10-15 minutes.
+The process consists of 5 steps, so it can be set up in 10-15 minutes.

 1. Register SPIRAL and Google Calendar as My Apps